AoDev/mobx-spy-logger/README.md

 <img align="center" src="https://github.com/AoDev/mobx-spy-logger/blob/master/docs/images/mobx-spy-logger-cryptovista-screencast.gif" width="640" alt="mobx spy logger in action screencast"/>

+## Requirements

+This lib has peer dependencies:
+* `mobx`
+* `lodash` (I'll try to remove it if it's a problem)

 ## Usage
+The logger has "sane" defaults, for a quick start, you just need two lines of code:

 ```javascript
 import mobxSpyLogger from 'mobx-spy-logger'
 mobxSpyLogger.start()
 ```

 mobxSpyLogger.start() returns a mobx dispose function.
-You can stop logging this way.
+You can stop logging this way if needed.
 ```javascript
 const stopLogging = mobxSpyLogger.start()
 stopLogging()